-Sharon Callahan named as 2006 STAR
+Sharon Callahan named 2006 STAR (Strategic Transformation Achievement Recognition, Previously, Volunteer of the Year)

 The Healthcare Businesswomen’s Association (HBA) recognized Sharon Callahan as its 2006 Strategic Transformation Achievement Recognition (STAR).
 Each year, the HBA honors a STAR who stands apart as an exemplary role model by demonstrating a long-term commitment to the HBA’s strategic goals of furthering the advancement and impact of women in the business of healthcare.

 According to HBA chair emeritus, Debra L. Newton, president of Newton Grey, “Sharon was a unanimous choice for the STAR award because of her unsurpassed commitment to the HBA, where she is continually helping to move the organization in critical new directions.”
 Newton added, “The HBA is an organization that is dependent upon volunteers and each year acknowledges the work of exceptional quality when it bestows the HBA STAR award.”